orgmycology/astropy_report/sections/community_recommendations.md

 ## Improve Community Participation

 Across the responses, one theme stood out: astropy users sometimes doubt their own abilities and value, with multiple respondents reporting that they or other users may not feel "skilled" enough to make meaningful contributions.
-Although difficult to solve from a structural level, we offer some suggestions later in this document for helping community members overcome this imposter syndome-like barrier.
+Although difficult to solve from a structural level, we offer some suggestions later in this document for helping community members overcome this imposter syndrome-like barrier.

 ### Beginner Resources